Clinical Laboratory Technology, AAS (CLT3) Degree

 PLEASE NOTE: In the event of a Clinical Affiliate immediate unexpected closure that is predicted to last greater than three weeks, students will be placed at an alternate Clinical Affiliate.
 Those students currently at the Affiliate will have first choice to complete before placement of additional students; Clinical completion dates will be extended to accommodate replaced students.

-In the event that the number of students admitted to the program exceeds the number who can be accommodated in the affiliated hospitals, students will be assigned on a competitive basis based on GPA of their CLT occupational courses, Students who have never been assigned to a practicum will have preference over any students who are repeating the practicum.
+In the event that the number of students admitted to the program exceeds the number who can be accommodated in the affiliated hospitals, students will be assigned on a competitive basis based on a cummulative GPA of their CLT occupational courses, Students who have never been assigned to a practicum will have preference over any students who are repeating the practicum.
 Those who are not assigned immediately will be placed on an alternate list.
 As places become available, these student will be given preference to progress to the clinical-related courses.

 Accreditation Information: This program is accredited by the National Accreditation Agency for Clinical Laboratory Sciences.
 National Accreditation Agency for Clinical Laboratory Sciences (NAACLS); 5600 N. River Rd., Suite 720, Rosemont, IL 60018; Phone: 773-714-8880 Ext.
 4181; Fax: 773-714-8886; Website: www.naacls.org.
 The program was last reviewed March 2017.